Yahohohohohoho/agigit/README.md

 ### Connect Wallet

 If you need to log in, you will need to install the corresponding Chrome extension.
 We are using the Pontem Wallet here.
-Please go to the Google Chrome market to install the `Pontem Aptos Wallet`, and then follow the instructions to register.
+Please go to the Google Chrome market to install the [Pontem Aptos Wallet](https://chromewebstore.google.com/detail/pontem-aptos-wallet/phkbamefinggmakgklpkljjmgibohnba), and then follow the instructions to register.

 <div style="text-align:center;">
 <img src="https://github.com/XinBaoCode/ImageBed/blob/main/remoteBBY/agigit-1.png?raw=true" alt="firstStep.jpg" width="38%" style="display:inline-block;">